ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Bug Fixed: Remove double slash // in the type id #379
 * Bug Fixed: Not compatible with Orbital theme #385
 * Bug Fixed: Any AMP extensions redux settings are not being displayed when saswp is installed #412
-* Enhancement: If the plguins which are in compatibility section are active than respective checkbox should be checked #353
-* Enhancement: Added Post Tags inside schema markup (Urgent) #389
-* Enhancement: Sub business type should have "LocalBusiness" type as well #380
-* Enhancement: Added validation message in default data #369
-* Enhancement: Added validation message in phone number #369
-* Enhancement: Added some more fields in the product schema #360

 = 1.8.9 (08 July 2019) =